TritonDataCenter/rfd/rfd/0067/README.md

 to continue.
 Or perhaps the "migrate/restore" command could warn/wait/fail on ufds-replicator trying and failing.

-TODO: amon alarm for ufds-replication failing and/or falling behind.
+TODO: amon alarm for ufds-replication failing and/or falling behind, or if dropping amon usage for core, then artedi metrics for this and perhaps `sdcadm status` could report.

 ### sdc

-- Q: Consider doing the sdc key change thing (there is a ticket I think) to (a) not have the sdc priv key in SAPI data and (b) to support rotation of it.
-If not in SAPI we'd need to have that in a delegate dataset and carry that.
+TODO: Work through how either HA sdc could work (coordinating which one runs hermes, hourly data dumps, etc.) or issues with migration/recovery of the sdc zone on the primary (FW rules to allow napi-ufds-watcher access, sdc key sharing via delegate dataset or separate sdc key for each sdc zone, etc.).

-- TODO: We'd want docs about possible need to update FW rules to allow replication to continue.
+Note: CM-753 for sdc key rotation, TOOLS-1607 for sdc key changes to just be in the sdc zone(s).

 ## Milestones